The Content Engineer Is Now Your Most Strategic Growth Hire

 - They get clearer attribution from content to pipeline, not just traffic

-Hiring one content engineer can 5x the output of your existing team and build the systems that make revenue attribution clear.
-That’s an investment in performance, not a budget increase.
+Webflow saw 5x content refresh velocity after hiring a Content Engineer.
+That kind of leverage builds the systems that make revenue attribution clear.
+That's an investment in performance, not a budget increase.

 - Industry background: Typically from B2B SaaS, high-growth B2C, or performance-driven agencies